MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/LocalFunctionality/Australia/how-to-set-up-revenue-types-for-withholding-tax.md

 ---
-title: How to Set Up Revenue Types for Withholding Tax
+title: Set Up Revenue Types for Withholding Tax in the Australian version
-description: Revenue types are used to categorise withholding tax (WHT) entries and are used for WHT certificates.
+description: Revenue types are used to categorise withholding tax (WHT) entries and are used for WHT certificates in the Australian version.
-services: project-madeira
-documentationcenter: ''
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: article